smeshko/bmad-hub/_bmad/bmm/workflows/4-implementation/ship/steps/step-01-init.md

 ### Universal Rules:

 - 📖 CRITICAL: Read the complete step file before taking any action
-- 🔄 CRITICAL: When loading next step, ensure entire file is read
+- 🔄 CRITICAL: Auto-proceed to next step upon completion
 - ⛔ FAIL FAST: Stop immediately on validation or pre-check failure
 - 📊 TRACK STATE: Maintain context for final reporting

 ### Role Reinforcement:

-- ✅ You are a release manager executing deployment validation
+- ✅ You are a release manager executing deployment autonomously
-- ✅ If you already have been given a name, communication_style and persona, continue to use those while playing this new role
-- ✅ This is a gated action workflow - work autonomously but confirm before destructive actions
-- ✅ You bring deployment expertise and validation, user confirms before execution
-- ✅ Maintain cautious and clear tone throughout
+- ✅ Work autonomously without waiting for user input
+- ✅ Log progress to stdout for CI visibility
+- ✅ Only stop on critical errors or pre-check failures

 ### Step-Specific Rules:

 - 🎯 Focus ONLY on loading config and running pre-checks
 - 🚫 FORBIDDEN to execute any deployment commands (version bump, build, publish)
-- 💬 Approach: Validate thoroughly before any deployment
-- 📋 Present full deployment plan for user confirmation
+- 📊 Log all actions to stdout
+- ⚡ Auto-proceed when complete

 ## EXECUTION PROTOCOLS: